Esukhia/teachingtibetan.com/docs/mediation/text-analysis-criticism-of-creative-text.md

 <!-- div:right-panel -->

-> Can indicate when they are following and can be made to understand what is necessary, if the interlocutor takes the trouble.
-Can communicate in simple and routine tasks using simple phrases to ask for and provide things, to get simple information and to discuss what to do next.
+> Can identify and briefly describe, in basic formulaic language, the key themes and characters in short, simple narratives involving familiar situations that contain only high frequency everyday language.